andrewM202/shopping-cart/README.md

 # Shopping-cart
-A shopping cart project created using Flask, postgreSQL, SQLAlchemy, HTML, CSS, and JavaScript.
+A shopping cart application created using Flask, postgreSQL, SQLAlchemy, HTML, CSS, and JavaScript.
+Items can be viewed, added, or deleted from the cart.
+A page to finalize shopping transactions (currently just uses DOM to change text, no other functionality) is included.

-# To run locally:
+# To Run The Application Locally:
 NOTE: postgres must be downloaded
 ```sh
     $ brew install postgres